genpguides/genp-reddit-backup/redditgenpguides.md

 &amp;nbsp;

-# ❗ **EVERYTHING BELOW IS FOR WINDOWS ONLY**
+# ❗ **EVERYTHING BELOW IS FOR WINDOWS SYSTEMS ONLY**

-&gt; **Please read the guides completely before doing anything**
+&gt; **Please, read the guides thoroughly before taking any action, as well posting repeated questions...**

-&gt; *We simply try to extend your experimental phase a little longer than the usual, before you are professionally and financially capable of going the traditional route.*
+&gt; *We simply aim to prolong your experimental phase a little longer than usual so you can practice more before you are professionally and financially capable of going the traditional route.*

-&gt; *If you think something is wrong or needs improvement, please send a message to the mods, the more specific the better!*
+&gt; *If you find any issues or areas for improvement in the information provided or the way the guides are presented, please [message the mods](https://www.reddit.com/message/compose?to=r/GenP) with specific details or constructive criticism!*

 &amp;nbsp;